FN Meka

 FN Meka is a fictional rapper/avatar originally developed by Brandon Le in 2019 as part of the company Factory New, with Anthony Martini joining the project in early 2020 as co-founder.
 Self-described as a "virtual rapper", the project had claimed that the music and lyrics were generated by an AI using thousands of data points compiled from video games and social media.
 Later, this was called into question when Houston, Texas-based rapper Kyle the Hooligan claimed to be the anonymous human voice behind FN Meka.
 It is currently the most prominent virtual rapper, with over 10 million followers and over a billion views on TikTok.

 FN Meka garnered media coverage when it was signed to Capitol Records on August 14, 2022, becoming the first "AI-generated rapper" to be signed to a major label.
-However, due to controversy over its stereotyping of black people, Capitol dropped FN Meka from its label ten days later on August 23, 2022.
+However, due to controversy over its stereotyping of black people, Capitol dropped FN Meka from its label nine days later on August 23, 2022.